dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 This message is sent in the following contexts:

  - To inform the peer that data which was sent was rejected, for instance because it was not requested and pushes are not being allowed.
- - To announce blocks have been from local storage within a remote-wanted range.
+ - To announce blocks have been removed from local storage within a remote-wanted range.

 ```
 message Unhave {